maho3/ltu-ili/INSTALL.md

 # Installation Instructions

 There are two backends to ltu-ili which provide access to different inference engines, namely [sbi](https://github.com/mackelab/sbi) and [pydelfi](https://github.com/justinalsing/pydelfi).
 This codebase provides simultaneous support for both of these backends, but they cannot (yet!) be installed at the same time due to dependency issues.
 As a result, we recommend you install them separately in two distinct virtual environments.

-Below, we provide instructions for installing ltu-ili with either backend.
+**Note**: The pydelfi backend requires tensorflow==1.15, which fails on Mac OS with M1/M2 chips.

 ## Basic installation